Marklogic-retired/marklogic-data-hub/_pages/project/gradle.md

 ### Create a DHF Project
 The first step in using ml-data-hub is to create your DHF project.
 Start by creating a project directory (henceforth referred to as $project-dir).

-Next create a `build.gradle` file in that directory. $project-dir/build.gradle.
-It should look like this:
+Next create a `build.gradle` file in that directory ($project-dir/build.gradle) that looks like the following.
+Adjust the version value of com.marklogic.ml-data-hub as needed to match the version of DHF you are using.

 **$project-dir/build.gradle**
 ```groovy